dqhntt/Language_Learning_Sudoku_App/README.md

 1.  # Novice users of the software

+	__define: users that have not used/are not very familiar with the app __
 	GENERAL USER INTERFACE ACCESSIBILITY REQUIREMENTS

 	1. I want the game’s interface to be easy to understand so I can start playing quickly.<br />